markokroselj/starshipX/README.md

     implementation("com.squareup.okhttp3:okhttp:4.9.0")
     implementation 'com.google.code.gson:gson:2.8.6'
     ```
     When running the project for the first time you will have to download them.
-If it does not do it automathicliy, click sync or Reload Gradle Project in the Gradle tab.
+If it does not do it automatically, click sync or Reload Gradle Project in the Gradle tab.
 * To build the apk click Build --> Build bundle(s) - APK(s) --> Build APK(s)

 Application requires internet permission